 Every employer must designate one or more individuals to fulfill PERA's reporting responsibilities.
 To serve as a contact, the person must be an employee or officer who has the authority to complete, sign, and submit various forms or information on behalf of the unit of government.

-While PERA has various contact roles, at least one individual from each employer agency must serve as the Payroll Contact.
-The Payroll Contact is the Each employer must designate at least one person to serve as a payroll contact.
+Each employer must designate at least one person to serve as a payroll contact.